pypxe/PyPXE/DOCUMENTATION.md

 **See [`pypxe-server.py`](pypxe-server.py) in the root of the repo for example usage on how to call, define, and setup the services.** When running any Python script that uses these classes, it should be run as a user with root privileges as they bind to interfaces and without root privileges the services will most likely fail to bind properly.

 ##TFTP Server `pypxe.tftp`
-The TFTP service can be imported one of two ways:
+The TFTP service can be imported _one_ of the following two ways:
 ```python
 from pypxe import tftp
 ```
-or
 ```python
 import pypxe.tftp
 ```